isomerpages/ura-ilsg-cms/_installations/Pure Ring.md

 <p>A modern twist to the concept of musical chairs, <em>Pure Ring</em> aspires
 to foster unexpected connections among strangers, sparking moments of serendipity amidst the urban bustle.&nbsp;&nbsp;</p>
-<p>When&nbsp; unoccupied, this interactive installation orchestrates a mesmerising
+<p>When&nbsp;unoccupied, this interactive installation orchestrates a mesmerising
 interplay of light and sound.
 Once a module is sat on, the installation reacts with a colour change, initiating a mysterious pairing with another module chosen at random unbeknownst to its audience.
 The synchronised modules